 Meet the Herbalists of the Schuylkill Herb Exchange

 Each monthly box includes your classic Tooth of the Lion items, as well as products made by a local herbalist or farmer.
 We selected fellow herbalists who inspire us and who work in different capacities to contribute a unique perspective to their communities.
 Some folks have herb farms or businesses, and others make products on a smaller scale but provide other healing or educational services.
-Everyone included high quality herbal products, using herbs that they grow or purchase locally, and blended with care.
+Everyone included creates high quality herbal products, uses herbs that they grow or purchase locally, and formulates each item with care.
 Read more below and check out their work!

 Herbalists are listed in order of their 2019 featured month.

 If you grow and make herbal products and are interested in joining us, please reach out and see if it’s a good fit.

 Contributing to the April 2019 herbal apothecary share